ned14/outcome/doc/md/03-tutorial.md

 \subsection optimal A demonstration of how optimally tuned code using Outcome becomes

-We shall end this tutorial with a demonstration of how little runtime overhead Outcome produces which was achieved after investing a lot of effort.
+We shall end this tutorial with a demonstration of how little runtime overhead Outcome produces which was achieved after investing a lot of effort by the author.
 Unlike many libraries which claim to care about runtime overhead, Outcome's CIs actually run per-commit a test suite which compiles various sequences of code using outcomes and counts the assembler instructions emitted.
 This ensures changes do not ruin Outcome's laboriously implemented tuning for current compiler